 Arguably one of the most cherished desserts in Italy, cannoli is widely displayed at any sweetshop and café across the country.
 Legend has it that the origin of this pastry took place in ancient Sicily and was strongly inspired by Arab cuisine.

 Essentially, cannoli consists of a fried cylinder pastry filled with a rich custard cream of milk and vanilla seeds.
 The best way to describe the way it tastes is almost like a passionate kiss.
 It yields the perfect balance between crunchiness and creaminess.

-Sweet, decadent, and rich, cannoli is truly a timeless classic in the heart of Italian food culture.
-In addition to vanilla custards, there’re numerous types of fillings to experiment with.
+Sweet, decadent, and rich, cannoli is truly a timeless classic in Italian food culture.
+In addition to vanilla custards, there are numerous types of fillings to experiment with.
 Suit your taste with ricotta cheese, citrus, or white chocolate treat.